apache/phoenix-site/site/source/src/site/markdown/transactions.md

 # Transactions (beta)
-Above and beyond the row-level transactional semantics of HBase, Phoenix adds cross row and cross table transaction support with full ACID semantics by integrating with a transaction library named [Tephra](http://tephra.io/).
+Above and beyond the row-level transactional semantics of HBase, Phoenix adds cross row and cross table transaction support with full [ACID](https://en.wikipedia.org/wiki/ACID) semantics by integrating with a transaction library named [Tephra](http://tephra.io/).
+Tephra provides snapshot isolation of concurrent transactions by implementing multi-versioned concurrency control.

 Setting up a system to use transactions in Phoenix requires two steps:

-1. Enabling them through a new configuration option:
+1. Add the following config to your client side <code>hbase-site.xml</code> file to enable transactions:

     <pre>
     &lt;property&gt;